Our pre application service

 Pre-application advice is part of giving you a positive and proactive planning process.
-It involves getting advice from a planning officer on your planned development before you start the normal planning process.
+It involves getting advice from a planning officer on your planned development before you start the normal planning process, giving you an assessment of whether there is a reasonable chance of you getting planning permission.

 This process is useful as it provides: